achraf-oujjir/achraf-oujjir/README.md

 </div>
 <br>

 🚀🏆 I often team up with friends to take on hackathons.
 There's something amazing about collaborating with like-minded people, each bringing their own unique skills to create a well-rounded team 👥.
-The thrill of quickly developing a prototype together is unmatched.
-Having reliable people to work with is a true blessing 🙌, and the excitement of winning together makes it all the more rewarding 🥇!
+The thrill of quickly developing a prototype together is unmatched and the excitement of winning together makes it all the more rewarding 🥇!

 <br>
 <div align="center">